The rational homology of spaces of long links: Introduction

-Since the vertical differential in the bicomplex associated to the cosimplical chain complex $L_*^{\bullet}$ is trivial (because each $H_*(B_d(mp))$ is a chain complex with $0$ differential), it follows that the spectral sequence $\{E^r(L_*^{\bullet})\}_{r \geq 0}$ collapses at the $E^2$ page.
-Moreover, the spectral sequences of (\ref{eq3}) have the same abutment when $d > 5$ (by Theorem~\ref{thm1} above).
-Therefore, by the isomorphism (\ref{eq3}), the spectral sequence $\{E^r(C_*(\mathcal{K}_d^{m\bullet}; \mathbb{Q}))\}_{r \geq 0}$ collapses too at the $E^2$ page.
-This ends the proof of Theorem~\ref{thm2}.

 The case $m=1$ (this case corresponds to the space of long knots (modulo immersions) $\overline{\mbox{Emb}}_c(\mathbb{R}, \mathbb{R}^d)$) was studied these last years by several authors.
-Here is a summarize of obtained results. \\ First, Sinha constructs in \cite{sin06} a cosimplicial model $\mathcal{K}_d^{\bullet}$ of the space of long knots $\overline{\mbox{Emb}}_c(\mathbb{R}, \mathbb{R}^d)$, when $d \geq 4$.
+First, Sinha constructs in \cite{sin06} a cosimplicial model $\mathcal{K}_d^{\bullet}$ of the space of long knots $\overline{\mbox{Emb}}_c(\mathbb{R}, \mathbb{R}^d)$, when $d \geq 4$.
 Next, Lambrechts, Turchin and Voli\'c prove \cite{lam_tur_vol10} that the homology Bousfield-Kan spectral sequence associated to $\mathcal{K}_d^{\bullet}$ collapses at the $E^2$ page rationally, when $d \geq 4$.
-Few years later, the author \cite{songhaf12} and Moriya \cite{moriya12} prove independently that the collapsing result still holds for $d \geq 3$, and simplify the proof of the main result of \cite{lam_tur_vol10}.\\ Again for $m=1$, the spectral sequence $\{E^r(L_*^{\bullet})\}_{r \geq 0}$ is isomorphic from the $E^2$ page to the homology Bousfield-Kan spectral associated to the Sinha cosimplicial space $\mathcal{K}^{\bullet}_d$, therefore our result is a generalization of the above results.\\ Recall other interesting results obtained in the study of the space of long knots.
-Again, the author \cite{songhaf12} and Moriya \cite{moriya12} independently discover the \textit{multiplicative formality} (for $d \geq 3$) of the Kontsevich operad $\mathcal{K}_d({\bullet})$.
+Few years later, the author \cite{songhaf12} and Moriya \cite{moriya12} prove independently that the collapsing result still holds for $d \geq 3$, and simplify the proof of the main result of \cite{lam_tur_vol10}.
+Notice that, in this paper, we produce (using a completely different approach than that of \cite{lam_tur_vol10, moriya12, songhaf12}) another proof of the collapsing result.

+Other interesting results obtained in the study of the space of long knots are the following.
+The author \cite{songhaf12} and Moriya \cite{moriya12} independently discover the \textit{multiplicative formality} (for $d \geq 3$) of the Kontsevich operad $\mathcal{K}_d({\bullet})$.
 This result has two strong consequences: the first one is immediate and says that Sinha's cosimplicial space $\mathcal{K}^{\bullet}_d$ is formal, when $d \geq 3$.
-The second one and the most important furnishes a complete understanding of the rational homology of the space of long knots as a Gerstenhaber algebra.
+The second one and most important furnishes a complete understanding of the rational homology of the space of long knots as a Gerstenhaber algebra.
 In fact, this second consequence states \cite[Corollary 1.6]{songhaf12} that for $d \geq 4$, the isomorphism of vector spaces between the $E^2$ page and the homology $H_*(\overline{\mbox{Emb}}_c(\mathbb{R}, \mathbb{R}^d))$ of the space of long knots (modulo immersions) respects the Gerstenhaber algebra structure.